-This will involve a Community Care Officer or Social Worker coming to visit you at your home or in hospital.
-We will talk with you about what affects your health and wellbeing and what could help support you to regain or maintain your independence.
+This will involve a Community Care Officer or Social Worker visiting you at home or in hospital.

+They will talk with you about what affects your health and wellbeing and what could help support you to regain or maintain your independence.